pinnacle0/frontend-libraries/packages/webpack-util/README.md

 Creates a webpack compiler instance and runs it inside webpack-dev-server

 `WebpackBuilder`:
+Checks if the project structure complies to convention described above.
+Checks if source files complies with formatter and linters settings.
 Creates a webpack compiler instance and performs a production build.

 High level overview webpack transformations: